MaroufEbrahimi/GP-famous/README.md

 # Would you like to help and support me?
-* Star and follow my Github repository
+* If you like this project, you owe a star.
-...
+* And if you like it, you can follow my Github repository ...